Wu Ding: Participation in Shang religious activities

+Bronze you dated to Wu Ding's reign.

 Later Chinese historians when referring to him tended to emphasize his oversight of ceremonies through romanticized anecdotes.
 According to the Book of Documents, in the twenty-ninth year of his reign, he conducted rituals in honour of his ancestor Da Yi (大乙), the first king of the Shang dynasty, at the Royal Temple.
 When he saw a crowing pheasant on one of the ceremonial bronze vessels, he became frightened and considered it an ominous omen.
 Zu Ji, who was accompanying his father during the rituals, is said to have wanted to advocate religious modifications.
 Following this thought, Zu decided to discuss the omen with his father.
 He was quoted as saying:

 In its inspection of men below, Heaven's first consideration is of their righteousness, and it bestows on them (accordingly) length of years or the contrary [...] our Majesty's business is to care reverently for the people.
 And all (your ancestors) were the heirs of the kingdom by the gift of Heaven;−−in attending to the sacrifices (to them), be not so excessive in those to your father.